British Forces casualties in Afghanistan (2001–2021): Non-hostile deaths

 The first three British casualties were non-hostile deaths in Kabul, from suicide, accidental weapons discharge and homicide.

 During 2002, Private Darren John George, aged 23, from the Royal Anglian Regiment, was killed by a ricocheting bullet fired by a comrade who had a dizzy spell.

-During August 2002, Sergeant Robert Busuttil, aged 30, from the Royal Logistic Corps (RLC) and Corporal John Gregory, aged 30, from the RLC.
+During August 2002, Sergeant Robert Busuttil and Corporal John Gregory, both aged 30 and both from the Royal Logistic Corps (RLC), were killed.
 Despite orders rationing beer to just two small cans a day to help prevent such events occurring, Corporal Gregory became involved in a drunken fight with Sergeant Busuttil at a barbecue.
 Gregory then left the barbecue and returned with a loaded SA80 rifle and killed Busuttil, firing the rifle at him "up to ten times".
 Gregory then committed suicide with the weapon.
 The Army was subsequently criticised by Wiltshire coroner David Masters when he recorded verdicts of unlawful killing on the death of Sergeant Busuttil and suicide on Corporal Gregory.

 2004 Kabul suicide attack

-On 28 January 2004, Private Jonathan Kitulagoda, aged 23, from the Rifle Volunteers TA was killed, and four injured in a suicide attack in Kabul.
+On 28 January 2004, Private Jonathan Kitulagoda, aged 23, from the Rifle Volunteers TA was killed, and four others injured, in a suicide attack in Kabul.
 The British troops were in armoured [LTV] vehicles when a taxi swerved into their convoy and a bomber detonated 200Ibs of explosives.

 Mazar e-Sharif attack

-On 29 October 2005, Lance Corporal Steven Sherwood, aged 23, from 1st Battalion, the Royal Gloucestershire, Berkshire and Wiltshire Regiment was killed and five wounded by a lone gunman outside the main Mosque in the former Northern Alliance stronghold of Mazar e-Sharif.
-As a result of its Northerly situation it is unlikely that the Taliban were involved.
-The gunman attacked the soft-skinned 4x4 vehicle that the soldiers were travelling in, the vehicle was situated just a few hundred yards from the famous blue mosque.
-The gunman was arrested straight after the incident and has since been charged and jailed for the murder of LCpl Sherwood.
+On 29 October 2005, Lance Corporal Steven Sherwood, aged 23, of the 1st Battalion, the Royal Gloucestershire, Berkshire and Wiltshire Regiment, was killed, and five others wounded, by a lone gunman outside the main mosque in the former Northern Alliance stronghold of Mazar e-Sharif.
+Because of its northerly situation, it is unlikely that the Taliban were involved.
+The gunman attacked the soft-skinned 4×4 vehicle in which the soldiers were travelling, just a few hundred yards from the famous blue mosque.
+The gunman was arrested straight after the incident and was convicted and jailed for the murder of L/Cpl Sherwood.